Guide to MBA Applications • MBA

 After a long and exhaustive application process, spread over a few months, getting a waitlist notification can be disappointing.
 However, while many see the waitlist as a rejection, MBA applicants need to understand that being placed on the waitlist is another opportunity to shine.
 It really means the admissions committee has decided to continue evaluating your candidacy.
-But sometimes the waiting can get to you.
-So here are some guidelines on the waitlist strategy to keep you on track.

 Should I stay on the waitlist?

 Now, this is easier said than done, but vital: don’t panic.
 You don’t need to send a waitlist essay/letter/recommendation letter the same day or even the day after you receive a waitlist decision.
 By sending materials immediately and without carefully considering, revising and polishing your work, you squander an opportunity to really showcase improvements in your candidacy.
-So instead of rushing through sloppy work, spend some time re-reviewing your materials, identifying gaps in your profile, and address them.
+So instead of rushing through sloppy work, spend some time re-reviewing your materials, identifying gaps in your profile and addressing them.

 For example, is your GMAT on the lower side versus their average?
 If so, consider taking it again.
 Have you taken the TOEFL to demonstrate English language proficiency?
 Now might be a good time to do so.
-If the school allows an update letter or essay, write a succinct letter (maximum 500 words) that outlines all the changes/updates in your profile or specific steps that you are taking to rectify weaknesses that reiterates your fit for the program.
+If the school allows an update letter or essay, write a succinct letter (maximum 500 words) that outlines all the changes/updates in your profile or specific steps that you are taking to rectify weaknesses that reiterates your fit for the programme.
 Were your goals unclear/vague?
 Clarify them, with fresh insights you’ve gained since completing your application.
 Try making a list of everything that has changed since you applied.
 Promotion?
 Finished your CFA?
 Organised a blood drive?
-Write it down for yourself, summarise it, and give them the greatest hits, in a clear concise way.
+Write it down for yourself, summarise it and give them the greatest hits, in a clear concise way.

-Your main aim in sending in additional materials while being placed on the school’s waitlist is to impress upon the admissions committee that:
+Your main aim in sending in additional materials while being placed on the business school’s waitlist is to impress upon the admissions committee that:

-- You will accept the admission, if offered.
+- You will accept the admission if offered.

 - You are clear about your goals and are willing to work hard to achieve them.

 Even though it might not immediately feel that way, the waitlist is a good sign.
-It’s just up to you to decide how to deal with it, how to stay confident, and make the best decision possible with the information you have.
+It’s just up to you to decide how to deal with it, how to stay confident and make the best decision possible with the information you have.